AlexanderKud/secp256k1_bitcoin_tools/endo/README.md

 Our topic is about curve-secp256k1 security level decreation!

-There is two individual numbers when multiplied to any point on curve-secp256k1 , returns 2 other points on curve with exact same y-coordinate;
+There are two individual numbers when multiplied to any point on curve-secp256k1 , return 2 other points on curve with exact same y-coordinate;

-consider K is a point on curve , there is two fixed numbers as N1 and N2 ,
+consider K is a point on curve , there are two fixed numbers as N1 and N2 ,

 if: K\*N1=C1 and K*N2=C2 , then : y(K) = y(C1) = y(C2)